The Top 100 Foods High In Polyphenols

 As the name suggests, spearmint is another species from the mint family of plants.

-Spearmint has a substantial polyphenol content, and it contains various hydroxycinnamic acids, which are a class of phenolic acids (17).
+Spearmint has a substantial polyphenol content, containing various hydroxycinnamic acids, a class of phenolic acids (17).

 Similar to peppermint, it is popular in dental hygiene products for its refreshing and pleasant taste.

-Spearmint also works well for culinary purposes, and it forms a delicious combination with lamb in various dishes.
+Spearmint also works well for culinary purposes, often being paired with lamb in various dishes.

 15. Dried Thyme (878 mg per 100g)

-Thyme is another of the popular Italian herbs, and just like the others, it contains a variety of phenols.
+Thyme is another of the popular Italian herbs, and just like the others, it contains an array of phenols.

-The deep flavor means that you only need a small amount, and both dry and fresh thyme help to improve the taste of most dishes.
+Its intense flavor profile means that you only need a small amount, and both dry and fresh thyme elevate the taste of many dishes.

 16. Wild Lowbush Blueberries (836 mg per 100g)